The Turks and Caicos features a healthy and pristine marine environment, and consequently, our fishing is excellent.

 There are no suitable rental vessels for self-captained fishing.

 The Turks and Caicos features perfect geography for deep-sea sport fishing.
 Our islands are situated on a submerged plateau, and the edge of the plateau and deep Atlantic isn’t far off our islands.
-On Providenciales and Grand Turk, you’ll often be in water that’s over 5000ft (1500m) deep in only minutes.
+On Providenciales and Grand Turk, you’ll often be in water that’s over 5000 feet (1500 m) deep in only minutes.

 This water sport utilizes purpose-built sport trawlers, many of which offer luxurious cabins and amenities.

 There are often the ocean surface indicators of seabirds to suggest where the catch may be.
 As the game fish attack schooling pelagic fish, the birds feast on scraps that float to the surface.
 Part of the day’s adventure is scanning the horizon for the commotion.

 It definitely takes a bit of stamina to reel in a big fish, yet local charter companies will work with almost anyone who wants to try their hand, and there’s always the crew to assist if necessary.

-The common practices for billfish such as blue marlin and sailfish is to catch-and-release.
+The common practice for billfish such as blue marlin and sailfish is to catch-and-release.
 Edible species such as tuna, wahoo, and mahi-mahi are chilled and brought back for dinner.

 Bonefishing is increasing in popularity in the Turks and Caicos, and with good reason.
 The extensive Caicos Banks hides some of the finest flats fishing in the tropical Atlantic.

 Serious flats fishers will probably be best served by staying on the island of South Caicos.
 This quiet destination doesn’t see much tourism, yet it’s within close access to expansive sounds and flats that see very few visitors.

 On Providenciales, fishing vessels used in the flats are typically flat-bottomed skiffs with platforms.
 On South Caicos, there are a few airboats in addition to the skiffs.

 The typical and ideal bonefish flat in the Turks and Caicos is quite shallow, and wading is an option for those that prefer it to fishing from the boat’s platform.